vjtuomin/quiz-App/README.md

    4. Open browser and go to http://localhost:7777/

-Running the tests:
+Running the tests: Change id:s in the tests in to match id:s in your own database

-deno test --allow-net --allow-read --unstable
+Run the tests: deno test --allow-net --allow-read --unstable

 Address: https://quiz-appvt.herokuapp.com/